Smooth Slow Motion

 Frequently Asked Questions

-Anime is typically animated at 24fps or lower.
-Frame interpolation creates the silky smooth 60fps look popular on YouTube anime edits.
-RIFE AI handles anime particularly well since it was trained on diverse motion patterns.
+- Anime is typically animated at 24fps or lower.
+Boosting it to 60fps creates the silky-smooth look popular on YouTube anime edits — our AI handles anime particularly well since it was trained on diverse motion patterns.